This modern take on the granny blanket is easy to crochet, works up fast and is a beginner-friendly crochet blanket pattern!

 The Stitches You’ll Need to Know to Make a Granny Blanket

-Learn more about the double crochet stitch in our free double crochet video tutorial or double crochet written lesson.
+This blanket will be using these clusters to make granny stitches in rows.
+Learn more about the double crochet stitch in our free double crochet tutorial.

 Ready to Get Started?